letscode-025/pixblog/README.md

 - Functionalities like Social Media Involvement, Uploading New Blogs, and Commenting will be updated soon.

 ### Technologies used are as follows:
-  1.HTML, CSS
+- HTML, CSS
-  2.Scripting - JavaScript
+- Scripting - JavaScript

 ### Tools and Services
   1.IDE: Visual Studio Code